Coronavirus – managing council homes and estates

-All Council buildings are now closed to the public, including community halls and neighbourhood and local offices.
-You can continue to contact your neighbourhood contact centre on email@example.com or 020 8356 3330.
+Some community halls are now reopen for a limited number of uses only.
+Neighbourhood and local offices remain closed, and you can continue to contact your neighbourhood contact centre on email@example.com or 020 8356 3330.

 If you are self-isolating because you think you may be suffering from coronavirus, you must: